praabindhp/Enclone-Encoption/README.md

 # Enclone-Encoption
 Python Program For Encoption &amp; Cloning

-For A Sample, Done With The Titanic Dataset
+Done With The Sample - Titanic Dataset